Student loan deferment: What it is, how it works

 • Rehabilitation training: You may qualify for deferment if you're receiving treatment for drug abuse, mental health, or alcohol abuse through an approved rehabilitation program.

-Many private student loan lenders offer deferment or forbearance under similar circumstances, but the rules for when loans can be paused vary by lender.
+Many private student loan lenders offer deferment or forbearance under similar circumstances, but the rules for when loans can be paused vary by lender and loan type.
 Contact your lender to find out your options.

 Pros of deferment